“You may ask: What is a story? A story is what happened because of what happened.”

 To love is to risk.
 Therefore, to love is to be brave.

 Ijeoma C. Nwaogu, Ph.D. is a well-regarded speaker and leadership coach who is deeply passionate and committed to the personal growth, well-being, and progression of people.
 With a vision of a world where every person embraces their limitless potential, she is on a mission to educate, motivate, inspire, and transform the lives of individuals from various walks of life so that they become better positioned for great success.

-Ijeoma is the author of Capable Beyond Measure: Overcome the Imposter Experience and Unlock Your Boundless Capacity to Succeed.
+Ijeoma is the author of Overcoming Imposter Anxiety: Move Beyond Fear of Failure and Self-Doubt to Embrace Your Worthy, Capable Self.
 She is also the CEO of EVERLEAD, LLC, a leadership coaching and consulting enterprise.
 As the Head Coach and Founding Faculty for her Signature program, Success HER Way, a premiere Career Pivot Accelerator, Ijeoma helps women achieve their dream careers, get paid what they’re worth, and get the recognition they deserve.
 With over 15 years of experience working at various higher education institutions across the United States, Ijeoma also serves as a Director of the Multicultural Center at Rice University in Houston, Texas.